 The scenes in which the young guy pulls the machine along the road – and the girl is filmed scrubbing it, were shot on Broadway – around the junction at Mountain Street.
 And it was done during normal traffic!!!
 Not sure I’d try that now!

-The one thing I can’t find is where the infamous beach scene was shot in China Girl.
+So there you have it – our guide to Bowie sights in Sydney, the one thing I can’t find is where the infamous beach scene was shot in China Girl.
 If you know let me know in the comments!

 Sharing is Caring.